QubesOS/qubes-doc/user/how-to-guides/how-to-open-urls-in-other-qubes.md

 	MimeType=x-scheme-handler/unknown;x-scheme-handler/about;text/html;text/xml;application/xhtml+xml;application/xml;application/vnd.mozilla.xul+xml;application/rss+xml;application/rdf+xml;image/gif;image/jpeg;image/png;x-scheme-handler/http;x-scheme-handler/https;
 	~~~

-- register the .desktop file with `xdg-settings set default-web-browser
+- Register the `.desktop` file with `xdg-settings set default-web-browser mybrowser.desktop`.
-  browser_vm.desktop`.

-The same can be done with any other Mime type (see `man xdg-mime` and
+The same can be done with any other media type (see `man xdg-mime` and `xdg-settings`).
-`xdg-settings`).

-Notes:
+### Notes

-- some applications may not use the new xdg application/handler (eg. if you had
-  previously configured default applications), in which case you'd have to
-  manually configure the application to use the xdg handler.
+- Some applications may not use the new XDG application handler (e.g., if you had previously configured default applications), in which case you'd have to manually configure the application to use the XDG handler.

-- `qvm-open-in-vm dstQube %u` can be replaced by a user wrapper with a custom
-  logic for selecting different destination qubes depending on the URL/file
-  type, level of trust, ... ; The RPC policies should be configured accordingly.
+- `qvm-open-in-vm target-qube %u` can be replaced by a user wrapper with custom logic for selecting different target qubes depending on the URL/file type, level of trust, etc. The RPC policies should be configured accordingly.

-- very security conscious users should consider basing AppVMs on minimal
-  templates; that way, unless a default handler is set, nothing else is usually
+- Advanced users may wish to consider basing app qubes on [minimal templates](/doc/templates/minimal/).
+That way, unless a default handler is set, it is unlikely that any other program will be present that can open the URL or file.
-  there to open those files by default.